The Curiosity Mission and Professor Atreya

 To search for organics, Curiosity, the rover carrying MSL, will scoop up soil and drill inside rocks.
 The Sample Analysis at Mars (SAM) suite of MSL instruments, parts of which were built and tested at Michigan Engineering, will analyze the solid samples and the air the rover sniffs to determine whether organics are present.

-“Organics, whether or not connected to life, have never been positively identified on the surface of Mars, which seems puzzling considering that they have been raining down on Mars for 4.5 billion years, even if Mars never had its own source.” says Sushil Atreya, a professor in the University of Michigan Department of Atmospheric, Oceanic and Space Science.
+“Organics, whether or not connected to life, have never been positively identified on the surface of Mars, which seems puzzling considering that they have been raining down on Mars for 4.5 billion years, even if Mars never had its own source.” says Sushil Atreya, a professor in the University of Michigan Department of Atmospheric, Oceanic and Space Sciences.

 A science lead on the Goddard Space Flight Center’s SAM instrument suite, Atreya contributed to the conceptual development of the MSL mission decades ago, and now he will lend his expertise on trace gases to the mission.